Author: Jeff Bacon

 Lead Fathers’ Rights Attorney

-Jeff Bacon is an Oklahoma family law attorney representing fathers in child support cases across the Oklahoma City metro.
-His practice handles initial support orders, contested calculations, modifications when life changes, and enforcement defense in Oklahoma, Cleveland, Canadian, and Logan counties.
+Jeff Bacon is an Oklahoma family law attorney.
+He represents fathers in child support cases across the Oklahoma City metro.
+His practice handles initial support orders, contested calculations, modifications when life changes, and enforcement defense.
+He serves Oklahoma, Cleveland, Canadian, and Logan counties.

 Oklahoma Bar Association #33721